cvolm/maxforlive/README.md

 I also added a dial for PWM amount, as that's also missing on the Perfourmer.

-You can also use the Velocity Mapper device (or any other velocity mapper that lets you map to aftertouch) to achieve that.
+You can also use the Velocity Mapper device (or any other velocity mapper that lets you map to aftertouch) to control the filter cutoff on the Perfourmer.